jorbDehmel/oak/README.md

 ## List of Keywords

-The following are keywords- That is to say, these words cannot be the names of variables, structs, enums, or functions. `Oak` aims to have as few keywords as possible, keeping with its theme of minimalism.
+The following are the canonical `Oak` keywords- That is to say, these words cannot be the names of variables, structs, enums, or functions in canonical `Oak`. `Oak` aims to have as few keywords as possible, keeping with its theme of baseline minimalism.

 - let
 - if